coralogix/workshops/workshops/otel/host-demo/README.md

 ### Example host based client and server tested on Debian Linux

+This example sets up a Python Flask Server and a Node requests client both which generate traces sent ot the otel collector.
-If you don't want ot configure Python and run a local Flask server, you can configure the destination URL in the Node client to be any public URL- just be careful because firewalls may eventually block this type of repetitive client request.
+If you don't want to configure Python and run a local Flask server, you can configure the destination URL in the Node client to be any public URL- just be careful because firewalls may eventually block this type of repetitive client request.

 in `python` dir:
 ```